VIDEO

 Patrick ‘Patch’ Harvey, Penlee RNLI Coxswain, September 2015, 12×10 inch Clear Glass Ambrotype

-Each glass plate — known as an Ambrotype — is a beautiful standalone artwork.
-However, the true glory of such an endeavour will be realised in bringing around 1000 photographs together as an exhibition and book.
+Each glass plate — known as a wet collodion positive on glass (Ambrotype is a common shorthand) — is a beautiful standalone artwork.
+However, the true glory of such an endeavour is being realised in collating the archive of some 700 photographs into a book and exhibitions.

-His audio recordings will accompany the photographs, taking the audience on a sonic coastal journey too.
+His audio recordings accompany the photographs, taking the audience on a sonic coastal journey too.

-Never one to think small, Jack dreams of exhibiting the project in a high profile venue with Neena (his mobile darkroom) as a centrepiece so that visitors can see where all the photographs were made.
-If the venue is large enough to accommodate an all-weather lifeboat too, then all the better!
+Never one to think small, Jack dreams of exhibiting the project in high profile venues with Neena (his mobile darkroom) as a centrepiece so that visitors can see where all the photographs were made.
+If the venues are large enough to accommodate an all-weather lifeboat too, then all the better!

-Jack will also publish a stunning book once he has completed The Lifeboat Station Project.
+Jack is currently in the throes of making the book of The Lifeboat Station Project.
 It will likely need to be more than one volume, hopefully including some of the sound recordings along with fold-out maps and a foreword by someone special.

-As part of his contribution to the RNLI community — and in exchange for their help on the day — Jack gifts each station two limited edition prints : Print No. 1 of the crew photograph and Print No. 1 of the Coxswain/Helm portrait.
+As part of his contribution to the RNLI community and in exchange for their help on the day, Jack gifts each station two limited edition prints — Print No. 1 of the crew photograph and Print No. 1 of the Coxswain/Helm portrait — so that the lifeboat volunteers can enjoy the photographs regardless of their means and so that people can retrace Jack’s journey to see an exhibition-at-large by travelling to the stations themselves.

 All-in-all, The Lifeboat Station Project has become much greater than Jack’s initial idea and vision, a journey which he now refers to as his life’s work.